yvele/node-thunkify-object/Readme.md

 ### Basic

-  Let's say you have a constructor with async functions that uses callbacks.
+  Let's say you have a constructor with async prototypes using callbacks.

 ```js
 function Dummy() {}